puniiith25/Cool-ai/README.md

 ```

-⚠️ Note: The frontend is nearly complete.
+⚠️ Note: The frontend UI is  completed.
 The backend is currently under development and will be available soon.